markopav88/markopav88/README.md

 ### 💫 About Me:
-I am a third-year computer science student at Marist College, passionate about exploring the realms of coding
+I am a fourth computer science student at Marist College, passionate about exploring the realms of coding

 Currently working on mastering my skills in data structures and algorithms!